peterradv/peterradv/README.md

 ### 👨🏻‍🎓 About me:

 - 🍳 My research focuses on the spatiotemporal optimization of groundwater quality monitoring networks
-- 💡 I'm interested in environmental science, hydrogeology and statistics
+- 💡 I'm interested in environmental data science, statistics and hydrogeology

 ### ✍🏻 I'm currently working on: